 any mythic possibility.
 As a reminder of the logical arrangement of the

-principal divisions in the sonnets, the complete template derived in Volume
+principal divisions in the sonnets, the Nature Template derived in Volume

 1 is reproduced here.